Frequently Asked Questions

 Don’t see your question listed below?
 Contact the experts at SM Air by calling (512) 212-4777 for all your questions about HVAC systems in San Marcos, TX.
 We’re happy to give you the answers and advice you need to make the best decision for your comfort!

 Annual maintenance is essential for your residential HVAC systems.
-Your furnace, air conditioner, indoor air quality systems, etc., require cleaning, tune-up, and inspection for proper operation.
+Your furnace, air conditioner, indoor air quality systems, etc., require cleaning, tune-ups, and inspections for proper operation.
 Moreover, if you ignore annual maintenance, you will likely void any warranty coverage on the unit.

 Absolutely!
 May is hot and humid, while March can be bone dry.
 Installing a humidifier and dehumidifier can help you maintain a stable climate within your home.
 It can also help control mold/mildew growth and will do wonders towards improving your indoor air quality.
 Because of the relatively high humidity in the area, most people install dehumidifiers to help keep their homes between 30% to 40% relative humidity.